james-middleton/Family-Handbook/README.md

 freeware, which is free to download and use at home.
 The school curriculum provides opportunities to use ICT in other subjects as well.

-Find out more about [computing and coding](http://www.darlinghurst.uk/information/computing-and-coding/) on the school website, including links to usefull resources.
+Find out more about [computing and coding](http://www.darlinghurst.uk/information/computing-and-coding/) on the school website, including links to useful resources.

 ##English